MainakMallick/cs7643_project_llm_fine_tuning/README.md

    This script:
    - Loads the dataset.
    - Preprocesses the data into instruction-following format.
-   - Fine-tunes the model using LoRA.
+   - Fine-tunes the model using LoRA and IA3 respectively.
    - Saves the fine-tuned model and generates training/validation loss plots.

    **Output:**